akishindev/Publications/logging/logging-in-android.md

 ...and the messages will be visible in [logcat](https://developer.android.com/studio/debug/am-logcat):
 ![logcat](logging-1.png)

-However, the syntax is still not very concise and can be approved upon.
-So let's utilize Koltin [extensions](https://kotlinlang.org/docs/reference/extensions.html).
-Here are some extension functions we can write (we can place them in `domain`):
+However, the syntax is still not very concise and contains some boilerplate.
+So let's utilize Koltin [extensions](https://kotlinlang.org/docs/reference/extensions.html) (we can place them in the _domain_ module):

 ```kotlin
 fun Any.logD(message: String) {